Phalk/nsgtt-non-steam-game-time-tracker/README.md

 > ⚠️ **VERY IMPORTANT:**
 >
-> - **You MUST restart Steam** after creating or modifying a Steam Note externally.
+> - **You must restart Steam** after creating or modifying a Steam Note externally.
 Steam caches notes, and changes won't show immediately!
+(Entering Big Picture mode also reloads the notes).
 > - **The tool always edits ONLY the first note** of the note file.
 > - **If you have written something manually in that first note, it WILL be replaced**.